 Graduates work in a variety of local and international settings, with the ability to influence and revise practices to drastically improve the quality of health and safety of a medical institution or community.

-- Graduates from the Masters in Infection Control & Prevention have the opportunity to further their studies by pursuing a DSoc – Doctorate Degree in Social Studies
+- Graduates from the Masters in Infection Control & Prevention have the opportunity to further their studies by pursuing a Doctorate Degree.

 Healthcare professionals from a range of disciplines will be eligible to undertake the programme, if working in an area related to Infection Control, Infection Prevention, Infectious Diseases, Health Protection or similar.